by James Harris

 When he left school though, he was out to prove his parents wrong.
 He took that commitment to hard work he learned from his dad and turned it into a passion.

 My father has worked for everything he has.
 He sets his sites on something and works toward it.
 He bought land and built his first house when he was 21 years old.
 His current work in progress is a log home, built by hand with help from my grandpa, brother, and brother-in-law, sitting on 20 acres of rolling land that is home to 2 horses.
 He was shown the beauty of Minnesota´s lake country by his father and fell in love with it, just as I later did, and decided that a goal in his life was to own a piece of land there.
 He now has 7 acres of beautiful, wooded splendor on a quiet Minnesota lake.
 He has built a family vacation spot with his own two hands and the sweat of his brow.
 On and on it goes.
-My dad accomplishes things
+My dad accomplishes things….it´s that simple.

 He takes pleasure from the simple things in life.
 I remember sitting on our deck as a kid watching the sunset and then staring up at the stars in the summer sky.
 I remember my dad pointing out the cry of a loon on a cool Minnesota evening.
 As a kid, I enjoyed watching the interaction between my dad and his and how they were best friends.
 I felt good during those times.